exis9/sQuery/README.md

 # Cannot find module Error (For TypeScript Users)
 If you encounter a module import error with TypeScript, you probably need a .d.ts file.
-Create a file named "sq.d.ts" to the project root directory with the following code:
+Create a file named "sq.d.ts" in the project directory with the following code:

 ```
 // ↓ Change the file path depends on your sQuery file location